Western Animation / Peep And The Big Wide World

-- Gender Flip: In the original short film, Peep was female and Chirp was male.
-In the main series, it's the other way around.
-Oh, and Quack was always a boy.
+- Gender Flip: In the original short film, Chirp was male.
+In the main series, she's female.

 - Giant Flyer: Hoot the owl, who fits the criteria of normal sized flyers, large flying predators and deus ex machina airlines all at the same time.

 - Help, I'm Stuck!: One entire episode focused around this trope.

 - Hoist by His Own Petard: Tom, in his debut episode, hand in hand with Cat Up a Tree.

 - Hypocritical Humor: In the episode with Quack 2, she insults Quack's way of walking and says that only "squinks" walk like that, but when she shows off her walk to show that it's different it's EXACTLY like Quack's.